Scleral Lenses: Treatment for Irregular Corneas and Keratoconus

 Since the scleral lenses are bigger in size, many people find that the lenses stay on the eye better.
 You don’t need to worry about the contact lens accidentally falling out of the eye.
 Since they are more stable within the eye, these contact lenses offer better comfort compared to other options.

 Do you have irregularly shaped corneas, dry eyes, or sensitive eyes?
 Talk with us about the benefits of scleral contact lenses for your vision correction.
 Many patients with hard-to-fit eyes have experienced great success by using scleral lenses.

 The following eye conditions can be treated with scleral lenses:

 • Graft Versus Host Disease

 Are you interested in learning more about the different types of contact lenses that are available?
-Call our office at Village Eyecare, and we will setup a time for you to talk with an experienced eye doctor in Chicago.
+Call one of our offices and we will setup a time for you to talk with an experienced eye doctor in Chicago.